Coral Crush Flowered Buffet

 The process is about applying, spraying, applying, repeat.
 The pure whtie is an important part too as it kinda calms everything down and adds that layer of softness.
 IF the colors are too bright for you then just keep adding white.
 I ended up doing some dry brushing of white all over the buffet.
 I did that after everything was dry.
 I just did that here and there lightly.
 I have a video of this on my Facebook page, Restyled Renewed.

 The flowers are part of the Rose Celebration transfer.
-IF you would like one, I sell them in the Online Store.
 I cut up the portions from the transfer that I wanted to use on the doors.

 You want to make sure to let the paint sit for a couple days before applying the transfer.